Great to have you with us on yet another excursion into broadcast excellence.

 I mean, being called out by those two.

-I'm telling you, this this is a party that is so far out of the mainstream, it is becoming laughable.
+I'm telling you, this is a party that is so far out of the mainstream, it is becoming laughable.

-Our side can screw up royal, and it doesn't matter.
+Our side can screw up Royal and it doesn't matter.

-Don't misunderstand me, but I'm gonna just look at those people within their context.
+Don't misunderstand me, but I mean, if you just look at those people within their context, it is fascinating to watch.

 They are plummeting off the cliff.